How Covid-19 is Affecting Funerals

 At the moment we only have one camera available.
 This is offered on a first come, first served basis.
 The webcast is high quality, cost effective, and most importantly, private and unobtrusive.
 The family can be sure they are not 'on show' to anyone they don't want to be, but can share the service with those who are unable to attend in person.
 For full details, please see our Livestreaming page.

-Interring and scattering of ashes are classed as 'Linked Ceremonial Events' similar to wakes, and can be attended by 15 people in tiers 1-3 and 6 people in tier 4, whether this be at a Covid-19 secure venue, or a public outdoor space.
+Interments and scattering of ashes, along with Memorial Services are classed as 'Linked Ceremonial Events' similar to wakes, and can be attended by 15 people, whether this be at a Covid-19 secure venue, or a public outdoor space.